Jo Devin, Co - Founder

 Dr. Terry Orlick

-Dr Terry Orlick Ph.D, is a world-renowned leader in the applied field of mental training for excellence.
+Dr Terry Orlick Ph.D, has been recognised as a world-renowned leader in the applied field of mental training for excellence.

-Dr Orlick has authored more than 20 highly acclaimed books, and has created innovative programs for children and youth to develop humanistic perspectives and positive mental skills for living.
+Dr Orlick has authored more than 20 highly acclaimed books, and has created innovative programs for children and young people to develop positive mental skills for living.

-Dr Orlick is a former Professor in the Faculty of Health Sciences, School of Human Kinetics at the University of Ottawa, Canada and founder of the innovative Journal of Excellence, Dr Orlick holds distinguished service awards from numerous Olympic and education associations and he has given lectures on the pursuit of excellence in virtually every corner of the world.
+A former Professor in the Faculty of Health Sciences, School of Human Kinetics at the University of Ottawa, Canada and founder of the innovative Journal of Excellence, Dr Orlick holds distinguished service awards from numerous Olympic and education associations and he has given lectures on the pursuit of excellence in virtually every corner of the world.

-His most recent book ‘Positive Living Skills’ and the body of research he has published represents much of the inspiration for and the basis of the concepts within the Positive Living Skills program.
+His most recent book ‘Positive Living Skills’ and the body of research he has published represents significant inspiration for and forms the basis of the concepts within the Positive Living Skills program.

 For more information on Dr. Terry Orlick please click here.

-On connecting with the esteemed Dr Terry Orlick and studying his books, research and findings, we knew that the core concepts and the essential value of this work could be expanded and developed into a practical, prescriptive, preventative and positive initiative that educators could implement in Australian Early Learning Centres and Primary Schools to address the growing concern of mental health in our educational communities and support a positive approach to behaviour management.
+On connecting with the Dr Terry Orlick and studying his books, research and findings, we knew that the core concepts and the essential value of this work could be expanded and developed into a practical, prescriptive, preventative and positive initiative that educators could implement in Australian early learning services and primary schools to address the growing concern of mental health in our educational communities and support a positive approach to behaviour management.

 In 2014 we embarked on a process of program development, where we partnered with Dr. Orlick and took Terry’s core concepts as they relate to children’s social and emotional development, and combined these with our own expertise in personal and professional development and training.
-We expanded and tested these concepts through a pilot development process, then mapped them to the Australian teaching curriculums, and added extensive supportive resources for children educators and families to produce the extensive and comprehensive ‘whole of community’ programs that make up the PLS initiative.
+We expanded and tested these concepts through a pilot development process, then had them mapped to the Australian teaching curriculums by Charles Sturt University, and added extensive supportive resources for children educators and families.

 We are delighted to see this work researched further and see it reaching children, educators and families to support mental wellbeing in Australia.